Photic sneeze reflex: Optic-trigeminal summation

 Stimulation of the ophthalmic branch of the trigeminal nerve may enhance the irritability of the maxillary branch, resulting in an increased probability of sneezing.
 This is similar to the mechanism by which photophobia develops by persistent light exposure relaying signals through the optic nerve and trigeminal nerve to produce increased sensitivity in the ophthalmic branch.
 If this increased sensitivity occurred in the maxillary branch instead of the ophthalmic branch, a sneeze could result instead of photophobia.

 Parasympathetic generalization

 The parasympathetic nervous system has many neighboring fibers that respond to different stimuli.
 When one stimulus activates multiple nerve fibers of the parasympathetic nervous system, parasympathetic generalization is occurring.
-There is a possibility that sensory input from the eyes could travel to the neurons in the cortex that interpret such signals, but neighboring neurons which are involved in sneezing are also activated, due to the generalization.
+There is a possibility that sensory input from the eyes could travel to the neurons in the visual cortex that interpret such signals, but neighboring neurons which are involved in sneezing are also activated, due to the generalization.
 This could lead to a sneeze in response to a stimulus other than nasal irritation.

 Increased light sensitivity

 When the trigeminal nerve is directly stimulated, there is the possibility that increased light sensitivity in the ocular nerve could result.
 An example of directly stimulating would be plucking an eyebrow or pulling hair.
-In many people who show the photic sneeze reflex, even this direct stimulation can lead to a photic sneeze which is why we find it easier to sneeze while looking at a bright light.
+In many people who show the photic sneeze reflex, even this direct stimulation can lead to a photic sneeze.